-MATH 350 Mathematics of Finance (3)
+MATH 350 Mathematics of Finance I (3)

 This course is aimed to help students begin to prepare for the Financial Mathematics exam of the Society of Actuaries.
 While this course is not a full preparatory course, key concepts in modeling will be introduced.
 Topics include: compound interest, date cashflow valuations, financial modeling, and applications of these ideas.
 All topics are covered with Mathematical rigor, requiring significant algebraic skills.
 Prerequisites: MATH 112, and one of {STAT 281, STAT 291}.
-Alternate Fall semesters: 2017, 2019.
+Fall semester 2017, then alternate Fall semesters: 2020, 2022.